KatherineMossDeveloper/The-Georgia-Project/README.md

 2. Get the data from Kaggle.
    download and unzip the data...
 [OpenCrystalData Crystal Impurity Detection](https://www.kaggle.com/datasets/opencrystaldata/cephalexin-reactive-crystallization?resource=download)
-   edit the directories in GAmain.py and GAmodel.py for your pc, per instructions in these files.
+   follow instructions in GAsplitDataIntoTrainValidandTest.py to split up the data.

 3. Set up the data.
    follow instructions in GAmain.py to split the data up for training.